Board of Governors

 Board meetings are held the fourth Tuesday of each month with the exception of July, August and December.
 While regular Board meetings are open to the public, committee meetings are not.
 Anyone requesting time to address the Board must apply for entry on the agenda to the Secretary at least 2 weeks prior to the meeting.
 Time limitations apply and will be allocated by the Board.
 (By-law Section 4.06.1(c))

 If you are interested in becoming a Board member click here for more information.

 Board Meetings are held at 5:00pm on the following dates;

-Please contact Victoria Cumming, Executive Assistant to the CEO at email@example.com or 519-364-2340 ext.
-209 to receive the virtual access link for an upcoming Board Meeting.
+Please contact Victoria Cumming, Executive Assistant to the CEO at firstname.lastname@example.org or 519-364-2340 ext.
+209 to RSVP to an upcoming meeting or receive the virtual access link.

 Meet Our Board Governors

 Tina Shier (Board Chair) is a retired health care professional with